-The School District has acquired energy efficiency equipment, machinery, supplies, building modifications and other energy-saving items under the provision of a contract that conveys control of the right to use another entity's asset for a period of time in an exchange-like transaction.
-This contract is classified as a lease for accounting purposes.
+The School District has acquired copiers, energy efficiency equipment, machinery, supplies, building modifications and other energy-saving items under the provisions of various contracts that convey control of the right to use another entity's asset for a period of time in an exchange-like transaction.
+These contracts are classified as leases for accounting purposes.

-The following is a summary of the carrying values of intangible right-to-use assets under lease at June 30, 2022:
+The following is a summary of the carrying values of intangible right-to-use assets under lease at June 30, 2023: